[If you linked to this recipe directly, you may have missed the related blog post - an ode to Newfoundland.]

 Custard.
 By hand, or in a mixer, whisk the whole eggs and egg yolks together in a medium bowl until thoroughly combined, about 1 minute.
 Whisk in the zest, sweetened condensed milk, and milk.
 At this point, place the cake pan into the still empty roasting pan - just helps to avoid sloshing things around.
 Pour the custard mixture into the cake pan, and gently place the roasting pan on the oven rack.
 Being careful not to splash any water onto the pan of custard, pour the boiling water into the roasting pan until the water reaches halfway (no more) up the side of the cake pan (see Tips).
 Bake until the centre of the custard is just barely set, is no longer sloshy, and an instant-read thermometer inserted in the center registers 170 to 175 degrees, 30 to 40 minutes (start checking the temperature after 25 minutes).
 (See Tips)

 Serving.
 As you can see in the photo above, I use a nice serving platter with a lip on the edge - necessary to keep the extra caramel from running right off the platter.
+(I usually warm the bottom of the pan a bit to make the flip happen more easily.)
 Run a very thin, small knife around the cake pan to loosen the custard.
 Invert a large serving platter over the top of the cake pan, and grasping both the cake pan and platter, gently flip the custard onto the platter, drizzling any extra caramel sauce over the top (some caramel may remain stuck in the pan).
 Serve immediately.

 Notes and Tips...